webplatform/docs/css/properties/background/index.md

 {{Flags}}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The ‘background’ property is a shorthand property for setting most background properties at the same place in the style sheet.
-The number of comma-separated items defines the number of background layers.
-Given a valid declaration, for each layer the shorthand first sets the}}
+{{Summary_Section|The ‘background’ property is a shorthand property for setting most background properties at the same place in the style sheet.}}
 {{CSS Property
 |Initial value=see individual properties
 |Applies to=all elements